 Notice we are not saying who is right or wrong, but who we believe won the debate.

-This image is courtesy of www.satirecartoonists.com You should have received a small piece of paper.
-Write on it who you think won the debate, give 3 reasons why you think that side won the debate, fold it in half, and place it in the box on the white table.
+This image is courtesy of www.satirecartoonists.com

+You should have received a small piece of paper.
+Write on it who you think won the debate, give 3 reasons why you think that side won the debate, fold it in half, and place it in the box on the desk near the sign out sheet in the front of the room.